aegion-dynamic/coding-guidelines/FRONTEND.md

 *   **Server Components for Data Fetching**: Given the use of the App Router, it's highly likely that data fetching for initial page loads is done in **React Server Components**, directly accessing the Supabase client on the server.
 *   **Client Components for Interactivity**: Components requiring user interaction (`'use client'`) will handle client-side data fetching and state management, likely using `useState`, `useEffect`, or a lightweight client-side fetching library.
-*   **Minimalist State Management**: For global state, the project likely relies on React Context (e.g., for the theme provider) rather than a heavy state management library like Redux or Zustand, which is a common pattern in modern Next.js applications that leverage Server Components.

 ### Best Practices and Guidelines

-*   **Security**: The use of `@upstash/ratelimit` in `lib/ratelimit.ts` indicates that the application implements **rate limiting** for its API routes or Server Actions, which is a critical security best practice to prevent abuse.
-*   **Infrastructure as Code**: The `supabase/config.toml` file suggests that the Supabase project configuration (and likely database migrations) is managed via the Supabase CLI.
-This is an excellent practice for versioning your database schema and ensuring consistency across different environments.
 *   **Utility Functions**: The `lib/utils.ts` file, a common pattern with Shadcn UI, centralizes utility functions like the `cn` helper for Tailwind CSS class name composition.

 In summary, this codebase represents a modern, robust, and maintainable frontend application.
 It follows the latest best practices from the Next.js and React ecosystems, with a strong emphasis on server-side rendering, type safety, and a well-organized, composable architecture.****